HCDigitalScholarship/intervals/sections/05_Ngrams.md

 `mel = piece.melodic(kind = "c", compound = False)`
 `ngrams = mel.ngrams(n = 5)`

   * Additionally, to find N-grams of the maximum length until a rest is found, set `n = -1`.

+### offsets (str): N-gram placement relative to first/last element

+  * An N-gram can be placed within the DataFrame at one of two offsets.
+By default, the `offsets` parameter is set equal to `"first"`, which means that the N-gram will appear at the offset of the first note within it.
+Alternatively, setting the parameter to `"last"` will place it at the offset of its last note.

+`mel = piece.melodic(kind = "c", compound = False)`
+`ngrams = mel.ngrams(n = 5, offsets = "last")`

 ### entries(): All N-grams or entries only?